 - 1. CRITERIA TO BE USED IN DETERMINING THE IMPACT OF CONDITIONAL USES.1 - a.
-Amount of vehicular traffic to be generated and impacts of the traffic on nearby land uses: Minimal potential increase, moderate to high traffic is expected in the CBD. - b.
+Amount of vehicular traffic to be generated and impacts of the traffic on nearby land uses: None, truck largely stays stationary in parked location, minimally impacting traffic.
+Moderate to high traffic is expected in this location. - b.
 Amount of noise to be generated and its impacts on surrounding land use: Minimal potential increase by customers of the food truck, however this is already a high customer/pedestrian use area which is to be expected in the CBD.
 The hours may add more noise/activity to the area than currently exists at these hours.
-There is no proposed use of a generator except in the case of a power outage.
-The food truck will be connected to city power. - c.
-Odors to be generated by the use and their impacts: Some odors are expected as food will be prepared in the truck.
-Cooking fumes will pass through hood ventilation and a filtration system.
-Orders are expected in the CBD.
-The property owner is providing a dumpster for trash and there will also be a trash can next to the food truck.
-The applicant has an awning and standing tables, providing customers a place to eat which will help ensure trash is disposed of properly. - d.
-Hours of operation: 11a.m. to 4p.m., six days a week.
+There is no proposed use of a generator.
+The food truck will be hooked to city power.